Malocclusion in Children

 will

-likely refer your child to a dentist or an orthodontist for full evaluation and
+likely refer your child to a dentist or an orthodontist for complete evaluation and

 treatment.
 Orthodontists are specially trained dentists.
 They treat the irregularities